FatimaVillacorta/FatimaVillacorta/README.md

 *Hi, I’m @FatimaVillacorta :)*

-*I'm at @UNSAAC university studying statistics and mathematics* 🏫🤖.

-*I'm interested in learning more about data science.*
+*I'm at @UNSAAC university studying statistics and mathematics and I'm interested in learning more about data science.*

 *To know more about me you can see my LinkedIn profile.*